thinkyfish/euler/README.md

 # euler
 ###Solutions for Project Euler
-These are done in a literate programming style.
+These are done in a literate programming style using Standard ML and Julia.

 [Problem 1](http://thinkyfish.github.com/euler/problem1.html)